California Medicare Options - What's wrong with Medicare Advantage Plans

 We're seeing clients who were adamant about PPO switching to HMO because the cost difference is so pronounced!

-All the things that are "wrong" with Advantage plans do one thing very well...they keep cost down and we're heading for a world with skyrocketing medical costs (along with education).
+All the things that are "wrong" with Advantage plans do one thing very well...they keep cost down and we're heading for a world with skyrocketing medical costs (along with education in case you're going back to college :).

 We won't be surprised to see the Advantage share of the market approach 70%ish by end of the decade if not sooner.